dwrobel/flatcam/README.md

 =================================================

+18.09.2019

+- added more funtionality to the Extension registration with FLatCAM and added to the GUI in Edit -> Preferences -> Utilities

 17.09.2019

 - added more programmers that contributed to FlatCAM over the years, in the "About FlatCAM" -> Programmers window